We have all learned how important it is to be sure our healthcare providers wash their hands.

-There are at least two good reasons to keep our hands clean:
+Beyond just our providers, there are at least two good reasons to keep our own hands clean:

 1. You may have infectious bacteria or another pathogen on your hands which means that anything you touch can become infected with those germs, too.